bimalpoudel/email-em/email-em/readme.txt

 == Description ==

-Registered user can send an email containing current page's URL.
+Registered user can send out an email containing current page's URL.
-It is helpful in sharing private links which are not visible in the regular blog.
+It is helpful in sharing private or unpublished links which are not visible in the regular blog.

 == Installation ==